V/H/S (franchise): V/H/S: Viral (2014)

 An amateur videographer named Kevin, continuously films the events of his life, including footage of his girlfriend named Iris.
 Though she is flattered by his encouraging compliments and his desire to document everything, she eventually grows concerned with his obsessive behavior.
 As the pair begin to argue, a news broadcast shows that a police chase involving an ice cream truck is taking place and about to go past their apartment.
 Kevin hurries outside to get some footage, hoping to create an online viral video, only to miss the car chase.
 Iris walks outside and into the road in a trance-like state before inexplicably disappearing.
 Kevin decides to pursue the ice cream truck, after disturbing images and video clips of a panicked Iris received on his cellphone, encourage him to do so.
 As his pursuit continues, other videos and images download to various people's phones, causing them to become insane and violent in nature.
 A series of the video recordings responsible for the chaos are revealed.
 The first video, interspersed with an investigative documentary detailing the rapid fame of Dante the Great prior to his disappearance, show that the magician rose to fame with the help of a cloak that once belonged to Harry Houdini, that is powered by paganistic sacrifices of innocent life to a demonic entity.
-In the second video clip, a man named Alfonso develops a device that opens a portal to a parallel dimension, and trades places with his exact duplicate to document the new reality, only to horrifically discover that the primary religion is Satanism, and the people who life there have fanged demonic faces in place of their genitalia.
-The last video details a group on young aspiring skateboarders who are coaxed into traveling to Tijuana to film more stunts, by a filmmaker that intends to shoot a snuff film.
+In the second video clip, a man named Alfonso develops a device that opens a portal to a parallel dimension, and trades places with his exact duplicate to document the new reality, only to horrifically discover that the primary religion is Satanism, and the people who live there have fanged demonic faces in place of their genitalia.
+The last video details a group of young aspiring skateboarders who are coaxed into traveling to Tijuana to film more stunts, by a filmmaker that intends to shoot a snuff film.
 As the group encounters a cult in Mexico, they are pursued by the ritualists, monstrous creatures, skeletons, and a demonic entity.